-1. Students are scheduled for an orientation at NECC prior to attending clinical practicum.

-2. Students must watch the MRI Safety Essential video and sign a documentation form acknowledging the student watched the video.
-All students will also complete the MRI Observation Screening Document form.
+- 1. Students are scheduled for an orientation at NECC prior to attending clinical practicum. - 2.
+Students must watch the MRI Safety Essential video, sign a documentation form acknowledging the student watched the video, and complete an associated quiz prior to attending their assigned clinical practicum site/s. - 3.
+All students will also complete the MRI Observation Screening Document form provided by their assigned clinical site and review it with a designated MRI technologist.
 Students will have the opportunity to ask any questions or address any concerns.
-If the student has any changes on the MRI screening form (surgery, pregnancy and/or metallic object injury) the student is required to notify the Program Director immediately.

-3. Failure to watch the MRI safety will result in the delay in the start of a student's clinical practicum course and may result in the student being unable to complete the clinical practicum course requirements.
+A copy of the MRI screening form will be maintained in the student's clinical binder and the program office. - 4.
+If the student has any changes on the MRI screening form (surgery, pregnancy and/or metallic object injury) the student is required to notify the Program Director immediately. - 5.
+Failure to watch the MRI safety will result in the delay in the start of a student's clinical practicum course and may result in the student being unable to complete the clinical practicum course requirements.

-Created: February 2017 Reviewed: February 2018, February 2019, February 2020 Revised: July 2017
+Created: February 2017 Reviewed: February 2018, February 2019, February 2020, January 2021 Revised: July 2017